lovellbrian/lovellbrian.github.io/_posts/2023-10-23-Convolution.md

 convolution == 2d dot product == unrolled 1d dot product == matrix multiplication

 Penny says: "Thinking about it - convolution is just a 2d dot product".
 This is a pretty useful analogy.
 However, 2D convolution and matrix products look quite different at first glance.
-One helpful tip is to note that all matrices and images are ultimately stored as flattened blocks of memory in our computing devices.
+One helpful insight is to note that all matrices and images are ultimately stored as flattened blocks of memory in our computing devices.

 ## Example 3D Tensor Convolution